 Man accused of murder of nine-year-old Olivia Pratt-Korbel to stand trial

-The trial of a man accused of the murder of nine-year-old Olivia Pratt-Korbel is due to begin today.
+The trial of a man accused of the murder of nine-year-old Olivia Pratt-Korbel is due to begin on Monday.

 Olivia was fatally shot at her home in Dovecot, Liverpool, just after 10pm on August 22 last year.